duanemalcolm/morphic/doc/mesher.rst

   **Dependent Nodes**
     Describes a node that depends on other parts of a mesh, typically, a node embedded in an element.

+  **PCA Nodes**
+    Describes a nodes whose values depend on the weighted sum of PCA modes.

 A standard node can be added to the mesh by,